-The Cash Convertible Notes are convertible solely into cash in whole, but not in part, at the option of noteholders in the following circumstances: (a) from April 29, 2014 through September 18, 2018 for the 2019 Notes, and September 18, 2020 for the 2021 Notes and from October 24, 2017 through March 13, 2023 for the 2023 Notes (Contingent Conversion Period), under any of the Contingent Conversion Conditions and (b) at any time following the Contingent Conversion Period through the fifth business day immediately preceding the applicable maturity date.
+The Cash Convertible Notes are convertible solely into cash in whole, but not in part, at the option of noteholders in the following circumstances: (a) from April 29, 2014 through September 18, 2020 for the 2021 Notes and from October 24, 2017 through March 13, 2023 for the 2023 Notes (Contingent Conversion Period), under any of the Contingent Conversion Conditions and (b) at any time following the Contingent Conversion Period through the fifth business day immediately preceding the applicable maturity date.
 For further information on the Contingent Conversion Conditions, refer to Note 15 "Lines of Credit and Debt" of our Annual Report on Form 20-F. Upon conversion, noteholders will receive an amount in cash equal to the Cash Settlement Amount, calculated as described below.
 The Cash Convertible Notes are not convertible into shares of our common stock or any other securities.